jessanny-a/student-dropout-risk-prediction/data/README.md

 ## Repository Policy

 The raw CSV is not bundled in this package.
-For reproducibility, obtain the UCI dataset and place the source file at:
+For reproducibility, the UCI dataset source file is at:

 `data/raw/Predict Student Dropout.csv`